-The main conclusion from the dynamic analysis is that at short horizons growth helps predict investment and foreign saving, but is not affected by these macroeconomic variables.
+The main conclusion from the dynamic analysis at annual frequencies is that growth helps predict investment and foreign saving, but is not Granger-caused by these macroeconomic variables.

-Taken together, this and the third stylized fact suggest that the jump in growth was driven by policies and macroeconomic conditions that affected the economy's overall productivity.
+To summarize, the main stylized facts on growth in Chile are, first, the rate of output growth became significantly higher and more stable after 1985 than in the past; second, this high growth occurred not only in a few sectors but was shared by most of the economy; third, changes in investment and foreign saving do not precede but follow changes in output growth; and fourth, the jump in economic growth after 1985 reflected mostly a large improvement in total factor productivity.
+Taken together, these stylized facts suggest that the jump in growth was driven by policies and macroeconomic conditions that affected the economy's overall productivity.
 The next section will use cross-country comparative analysis in an attempt to identify and quantify the factors behind Chile's growth improvement.